mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

     table, the facility still operates, and performs whatever part of its purpose remains meaningful.

-    (For example, a function in a library to compute square roots has a purpose that is entirely well-defined independent of the application.
+    a purpose that is entirely well-defined independent of the application.
 Therefore, Subsection 2d requires that any application-supplied function or table used by this function must